emilija-radzevica/HomeWork-5/README.md

 # HomeWork-5
 Registration with DataBase in JAVA for RCS <br>
-Group project - Emīlija Radzeviča, Mikuss Frišfelds
+Group project - Emīlija Radzeviča, Mikus Frišfelds